 Completes a residential youthcare certification course, if applicable.

 This is the advanced level responsible for developing and implementing appropriate activities for youths, providing informal counseling and crisis resolution to assist them in their adjustment to programs and support the goals of the treatment plans and maintaining unit's behavior management documentation and credibility.

 Provides direct programming, counseling, and custodial supervision for youths.
 Develops structured and unstructured activities for youths to ensure a full schedule of activities.
-Assists in the development of service
+Assists in the development of service plans for youth.

 Serves as the primary agent delivering social skills and habilitative services on the unit.

 Trained in programs i.e., Changing Directions, Structured Learning Therapy, Aggression Replacement Therapy, and other programs to develop positive social skills among youths with severe behavior problems.
 Established relationships and provides guidance to youths exhibiting aggressive, hostile or extremely withdrawn behavior patterns.